The Series 1-6

 6-“True Colors Awakens Series” September - October 2017

-In October 2017 my paintings debuted at Sole City Dance in Somersworth NH and have been installed at The Inner Balance Pelvic Health & Wellness Center in Newington, NH.
-Also in November my paintings and products were displayed at the at the Concussion Symposium at Wentworth Douglas Hospital in Dover NH.
+Ironically this month I debuted my paintings at Sole City Dance in Somersworth NH and have been installed at The Inner Balance Pelvic Health & Wellness Center in Newington, NH.
+Then in November my paintings and products were displayed at the Concussion Symposium at Wentworth Douglas Hospital in Dover NH.

 I am learning happiness, calmness and patience.
 I am accepting the new me and learning new ways to adapt with my limitations.
 I have let go of the past and my old ways of thinking of what I believed of myself.

-I have gained wisdom, knowledge, self-confidence, and courage to look fear in the eyes, to truly know what it means to be a survivor, fighter and to not give up no matter how dark my world gets.
+I have gained wisdom, knowledge, self-confidence, and courage to look fear in the eyes, to truly know what it means to be a survivor, fighter, and to not give up; no matter how dark my world gets.
 I have learned to raise awareness and not be afraid to speak the truth in the medical community.

-I want to awaken others to their true colors, helping them accept their new life after trauma, helping them heal through art.
+I want to awaken others to their true colors by helping them accept their new life after trauma.
+To help them heal through art.